manasm11/clean_code/Clean_Code.md

 ### Have just try-catch block in function
 - Try catch block should have just on function call.
 - Never have nested try-catch statements.
+### Use functions to parse through and modify complex data structures
+- Use function to walk through the complex data structure and pass function to modify it as a parameter.

+## Source Code
+### Comments
+- Use very little comments.
+- Instead try to make code more readable.
+- Talk only about the code in the function in the comments.
+### No. of lines
+- Source code may have less than 100 lines of code.
+- Though this restriction is not that mandatory.
+### Line length
+- Mostly line length is about 40 characters.

+## Naming
+### Length of variable names
+- Length of variable name must be proportional to the scope of variable.
+- If a variable is used just in one line or in small block, it can be of one letter.
+- If a variable is used inside a class it should be bit long, maybe about two words.
+- If the variable is used globally, it's name should be descriptive.
+### Length of function or classes names
+- Length of variable name must be inversely proportional to the scope of its usage.
+- If function is used globally, it will be called more often and must be abstract.
+- As scope of function decreases, it should be more descriptive.

+## Have Tests
+- Have tests to make modifying/cleaning codes easier.
+- Each time one modifies code, he/she can test it and see if it didn't break.
+- Calculate code coverage.
+### Three laws of test driven development
+1. You cannot right a code until you have created a test code that fails if the code isn't there.
+2. You cannot write more test than it is sufficient to fail.
+3. You cannot wite more code than is sufficient to pass currently failing test.
+### How to do test driven development
+- First write test case to fail code, then write code to pass test case.
+- Each time test cases constraint the code and code becomes more general to pass test cases.
+- Don't rush for gold (central behavior), first write test cases for all other small things surrounding the central behavior.

+## Timeline
+- Have three dates of completing tasks instead of one: best-case, average-case and worst case.

+## Coding Style
+### Design Patterns
+- Know about design patterns.
+- Design patterns provide common language to tell about coding patterns.
+### sequence , selection and iteration
+- All program is a combination of sequence , selection and iteration.